Course Syllabus

 • Participants are expected to carefully read all assignment directions, look at all assignment examples, and review the assignment rubric before submitting their work.

-• Participants are expected to attempt every assignment and to resubmit revised work as requested.
+• Participants are expected to attempt every assignment and to resubmit and revise work as requested.

 • Participants are expected to read the assignment feedback left by the facilitator.
 Please read How do I view assignment comments from my instructor? to learn how to find my assignment feedback.